Oliviadov/AI-E_101_May_17_2024/Resume.md

 String is an sequence of unicode characters wrapped inside single, double, or triple quotes.
 Strings can include letters, numbers, symbols, and even whitespace characters. eg: "Hello, Olivia!"
 'Hello, World!'
 "3548".
 ### String methode
 In Python, we have many useful string methods.
 Here is some of them:
-*string.replace() is used to returns a copy of the string where all occurrences of a substring are replaced with another substring;
+- string.replace() is used to returns a copy of the string where all occurrences of a substring are replaced with another substring;
-*string.lower()	who returns the copy of the original string where in all the characters are converted to lowercase;
+- string.lower()	who returns the copy of the original string where in all the characters are converted to lowercase;
-*string.upper()	who returns a string in the upper case.
+- string.upper()	who returns a string in the upper case.
 Symbols and numbers remain unaffected;
-*string.split()	who splits the string from the specified separator and returns a list object with string elements;
+- string.split()	who splits the string from the specified separator and returns a list object with string elements;
-*string.strip()	who returns a copy of the string by removing both the leading and the trailing characters;
+- string.strip()	who returns a copy of the string by removing both the leading and the trailing characters;
-*string.find()	who returns the index of the first occurence of a substring in the given string (case-sensitive).
+- string.find()	who returns the index of the first occurence of a substring in the given string (case-sensitive).
 If the substring is not found it returns -1;
-*string.index()	who returns the index of the first occurence of a substring in the given string.
+- string.index()	who returns the index of the first occurence of a substring in the given string.
 ### Character escaping
 In Python, the escape character is used to invoke an alternative implementation of the subsequent character in a sequence.
 Backslash \ is used as an escape character.
 Here is somes of escape character common used: \\ Backslash; \' Single quote;\'' Double quote;\b	Backspace; \f	Form feed; \n	Newline; \nnn	Octal notation, where n is in the range 0-7; \t	Tab.
-### fString
+### f-String
+A formatted string literal, or an f-string, is a string literal that is prefixed with 'f' or 'F'.
+It provide a convenient and concise way to embed expressions (such as variable names) within strings delimited by curly braces {}. eg: types_of_people = 10 ; x = f"There are {types_of_people} types of people."
+The output will return: There are 10 types of people.
 ### String Operators
 In Python, arithmetic operators don't operate on strings.
 However, there are special operators for string processing, including: (+)	Appends the second string to the first; (*)	Concatenates multiple copies of the same string; []	Returns the character at the given index; [:]	Fetches the characters in the range specified by two index operands separated by the : symbol; (in)	Returns true if a character exists in the given string; (not in)	Returns true if a character does not exist in the given string.
 ### Regular Expression